 A. The Contractor recognizes that the service(s) to be performed under this Contract are vital to the State and must be continued without interruption and that, upon Contract expiration, a successor, either the State or another contractor, may continue them.
 The Contractor agrees to:

-Furnish phase-in training; and
+Offer phase-in training; and

-Exercise its best efforts and cooperation to effect an orderly and efficient transition to a successor.
+Exercise its reasonable efforts and cooperation to effect an orderly and efficient transition to a successor.

-B. The Contractor shall, upon the State's written notice:
+B. The Contractor may offer, upon the State's written notice:

 Furnish phase-in, phase-out services for up to sixty (60) days after this Contract expires; and